Civlac/SRWLED-Wiki/Home.md

 ## Compiling from a fresh install of the Arduino IDE

-Download the source code tree.
+Download the Arduino IDE from arduino.cc.

 1. Start the Arduino IDE and add ESP8266/ESP32 board support by going to "File | Preferences" ("Arduino | Preferences" for macOS (⌘,))
 1. In "Additional Boards Manager URLs" add: https://arduino.esp8266.com/stable/package_esp8266com_index.json for ESP8266 and https://dl.espressif.com/dl/package_esp32_index.json for ESP32.
 You can add both by separating them with a comma.